fiaas/fiaas-deploy-daemon/docs/operator_guide.md

 This is currently only used for FINN, and will go away soon.

-### secrets-init-container-image, secrets-service-account-name and strongbox-init-container-image
+### secret-init-containers, secrets-init-container-image, secrets-service-account-name and strongbox-init-container-image

 Used to implement an init-container that will get secrets from some backend and make them available to the application.
 Read the section about [Secrets](#secrets)